mxwalbert/cohesivm/CONTRIBUTING.md

     ```console
     python -m pytest
     ```
 5. Add new tests for your changes, if applicable.
-   > [!IMPORTANT]
-   >
-   > This may require a new custom marker in the ``conftest.py``.
-E.g., if you implement new hardware which should only
-   > be tested if it is physically connected.
+   *⚠ This may require a new custom marker in the [``conftest.py``](test/conftest.py).
+E.g., if you implement new hardware which should only be tested if it is physically connected.*

-6. Commit your changes with clear and concise messages.
+7. Commit your changes with clear and concise messages.
-7. Push your branch to your forked repository:
+8. Push your branch to your forked repository:
     ```console
     git push origin my-new-component
     ```
-8. [Open a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) to the main repository, describing the changes and why they should be merged.
+9. [Open a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) to the main repository, describing the changes and why they should be merged.

 Please make sure to follow the project's structure.
 The best way to start is to have a look at the tutorials given in the [documentation](https://cohesivm.readthedocs.io/en/latest/).